xhchen28/TempRebuttal/drift_analysis.md

 - **L5 H2** has the largest drift under both **normalized drift** and **absolute L2 drift**;
 - the head with the **smallest normalized drift** is **L0 H1**, which is **not** the same head with the smallest absolute L2 drift (**L2 H6**).

 Overall, these results suggest that drift is highly non-uniform across layers and heads.
-However, the weak correlation between normalized drift and \(\Delta\)recall indicates that **distribution drift alone does not fully determine retrieval quality degradation**.
+However, the weak correlation between normalized drift and Δrecall indicates that **distribution drift alone does not fully determine retrieval quality degradation**.
 This supports our claim that robustness requires not only mitigating centroid staleness, but also maintaining strong retrieval quality under shifting decode-time key distributions.

-### Normalized drift heatmap values (\(\mathrm{norm\_drift\_keynorm}\))
+### Normalized drift heatmap values (`norm_drift_keynorm`)

 | Layer | H0 | H1 | H2 | H3 | H4 | H5 | H6 | H7 |
 |------:|------:|------:|------:|------:|------:|------:|------:|------:|